-Skyrmions, topologically protected spin-textures, were first discovered in the early 2000s,1 after their theoretical prediction in the late 1950s.2 From that point on, their possible use in racetrack memories,3-5 oscillators6 and logic gates^{7,8} has been proposed and examined in numerous works.
-Simulations demonstrated how spintronic memories and logic based on skyrmions are comparable or superior to the CMOS counterpart regarding area, latency, and energy consumption for special applications.^{9,10} Some of the most intriguing properties of skyrmions are the possibility to move them with low current densities, their intrinsic stability due to topological protection, and predicted robustness against defects and edge roughness with respect to other magnetic textures.
+Skyrmions, topologically protected spin-textures, were first discovered in the early 2000s, after their theoretical prediction in the late 1950s.
+From that point on, their possible use in racetrack memories, 3-5 oscillators and logic gates has been proposed and examined in numerous works.
+Simulations demonstrated how spintronic memories and logic based on skyrmions are comparable or superior to the CMOS counterpart regarding area, latency, and energy consumption for special applications.
+Some of the most intriguing properties of skyrmions are the possibility to move them with low current densities, their intrinsic stability due to topological protection, and predicted robustness against defects and edge roughness with respect to other magnetic textures.

-Skyrmions are nowadays easily stabilized by out-of-plane magnetic fields in the few mT regime.^{11-13} Motion is commonly driven by charge currents utilizing spin-orbit-torques.^{14-16}
+Skyrmions are nowadays easily stabilized by out-of-plane magnetic fields in the few mT regime. $^{11-13}$ Motion is commonly driven by charge currents utilizing spin-orbit-torques. $^{14-16}$

 One key issue on the way to realize skyrmion devices is the ability to control and synchronize their motion.
-Shift registers based on voltage-controlled magnetic anisotropy17 or potential wells in an anti-dot lattice18 are envisioned candidates for his purpose.
-Furthermore, it is essential to control the skyrmion Hall effect, which leads to a partial deflection of the skyrmions in the transverse direction with respect to the current direction.^{13,16} It has been shown that skyrmions can be nucleated at focused ion beam (FIB) irradiated spots.^{19,20} Furthermore local He+ irradiation has been used to create skyrmion tracks14 and FIB Ga+ irradiation to confine skyrmions.21 layer in the SOT-MRAM technology,22 which makes it promising for skyrmion technology.
-We show that we can achieve a stable skyrmion phase in these films by post-deposition annealing in a N_2 atmosphere.
-Skyrmion films are patterned into wires and contacted electrically.
-Moving a large amount of skyrmions with current pulses, we can evaluate with good statistics the currentdriven motion of skyrmions.
-We analyze the data for current-driven motion of skyrmions in pristine and irradiated films and explore the possibilities to tailor their trajectories.
+Shift registers based on voltage-controlled magnetic anisotropy or potential wells in an anti-dot lattice are envisioned candidates for his purpose.
+Furthermore, it is essential to control the skyrmion Hall effect, which leads to a partial deflection of the skyrmions in the transverse direction with respect to the current direction.
+It has been shown that skyrmions can be nucleated at focused ion beam (FIB) irradiated spots.
+Furthermore local He+ irradiation has been used to create skyrmion tracks and FIB Ga+ irradiation to confine skyrmions.

-To assess how areal Ga^+ ion irradiation can be used to engineer the trajectories of skyrmions, we evaluated skyrmion motion, driven by currents, in focused ion beam treated magnetic wires.
+To assess how areal Ga+ ion irradiation can be used to engineer the trajectories of skyrmions, we evaluated skyrmion motion, driven by currents, in focused ion beam treated magnetic wires.